-LG Optimus G Pro vs Samsung Galaxy Note II
+LG Optimus G Pro vs Samsung Galaxy Note II32

 It is evident from the design and screen size that the LG Optimus G Pro is shooting for Samsung Galaxy Note II's market niche, so a heavyweight fight between the two is warranted from the get-go.